darkkode/interactive-resume/README.md

-Yet another portfolio website, built as a Mario game.
+Yet another resume built as a Mario game.